island-lang/island-lang.github.io/README.md

 ## Functions and Procedures

 A function is guaranteed to act like true mathematical function.
 A `func` cannot cause or observe any side effects and must return the exact same value given the same arguments (referential transparency).
-In a sense, a Soil function is even "purer" than a Haskell function, since calling a Haskell function might still technically induce a side effect, despite returning an opaque return type (e.g. `IO string` or `IO ()`).
+In a sense, an Island function is even "purer" than a Haskell function, since calling a Haskell function might still technically induce a side effect, despite returning an opaque return type (e.g. `IO string` or `IO ()`).

 To allow for side effects, `proc`s (procedures) are used instead: